 to be an example for us.

-(5) An error made Jacob a slave for seven years,Boiardo's Perseverence driving out Error corresponds to an unspecified virtue in Pico, certainly Constancy, driving out Inconstancy.
+(5) An error made Jacob a slave for seven [upon seven - omitted by Tarotpedia] years,Boiardo's Perseverance driving out Error corresponds to an unspecified virtue in Pico, certainly Constancy, driving out Inconstancy.
 Penelope's suitors' Error was in thinking Ulysses dead.
 Jacob and Penelope did not succumb to Error, but overcame it by remaining Constant and Persevering.
-In Tractate XIII, all we have is Perserverence driving out Lust; This fits Penelope better than Jacob.
+In Tractate XIII, all we have is Perserverance driving out Lust; This fits Penelope better than Jacob.
 It is not really a second time for that pair, if we use Continence vs. Incontinence in (2).

 Because he did not speak of Rachel to Laban;